KidPiano/LeetCode/Problems/0572_Subtree-of-Another-Tree/Explanation.md

 Let m = number of nodes in s
 Let n = number of nodes in t
 - **Time:** O(mn).
 In the worst case scenario, there are many duplicate values in s and t.
 We must check every node in t for every node in s.
 - **Space:** O(m).
 Each recursive call takes up a stack frame, and the worst case scenario occurs when s is skewed.
 Imagine we are m-x recursive calls deep into isSubtree when isSameTree is called.
 It takes at most x+1 recursive calls of isSameTree to verify that the current node is not t, because we reach a null child in s.
+We will never use more than m+1 stack frames.

 ## Approach 2: Brute Force Optimizations